quicwg/wg-materials/interim-25-10/minutes.md

 ### Allow the logging of Session Ticket contents and stored transport params/SETTINGS - https://github.com/quicwg/qlog/issues/121

-Marten: have ways to log Token and StatelessResetToken.
+Marten: We have ways to log Token and StatelessResetToken.
 We could replicate that for the SessionTicket.

 Mirja: logging session ticket is useful, not sure where to put it